Gidoren/cloud-canviz/README.md

 Sprint 1:

-"As an artist I would like a clean UI that shows me images with their relevant data" (1).
+"As an artist I would like a clean UI that shows me images with their relevant data."
+(1)

-"As an artist I want an easy way to upload images with relevant information" (3).
+"As an artist I want an easy way to upload images with relevant information."
+(3)

 Sprint 2: